 Drug driving behaviour and enforcement

 Taking illegal drugs before driving puts you at risk of injuring or killing yourself, your friends or other innocent people.
-Our research shows that the presence of illegal drugs is involved in the same number of fatal crashes as drink driving.
+Our research shows that the presence of illegal drugs is involved in more fatal crashes than drink driving.

 We also know that 30 per cent of the drug users involved in our research admitted to driving with an illegal drug in their system.
 Education combined with enforcement is the most effective way to tackle this kind of road safety problem.

-Mobile drug testing (MDT) detects drivers who have recently used three common illegal drugs: ecstasy, cannabis and speed.
+Mobile drug testing (MDT) detects drivers who have recently used four common illegal drugs: ecstasy, cannabis, cocaine and methamphetamine (including speed and ice).
 MDT can be conducted at NSW Police roadside operations or by police in vehicles patrolling our roads.

 MDT operates alongside RBT for alcohol and police also have the power to test drivers they believe may be under the influence of illegal or prescription drugs.
 Together, these enforcement measures deter drivers who have used drugs or alcohol from getting behind the wheel when they shouldn’t.